cmudig/draco2/CONTRIBUTING.md

 This project uses [Poetry](https://python-poetry.org).
 Please skim the documentation if you are not familiar with Poetry.

+After installing the dependencies with `poetry install`, you can activate the virtual environment with `poetry shell`.

 ## Development setup with Conda

 You can set up this project with Poetry inside a Conda environment.

 Install Conda (we use [miniforge](https://github.com/conda-forge/miniforge) but any other conda distribution should work as well).

-To create the virtual environment `draco`, you can run
+To create a virtual environment named `draco`, you can run

 ```sh
 conda create -n draco python=3.9
 conda activate draco
 poetry install
 ```

+Next time you want to work on Draco, you can just run `conda activate draco`.

 ## Make commands